danirus/django-comments-xtd/docs/tutorial.rst

 The tag :ttag:`render_xtdcomment_tree` renders the template ``django_comments_xtd/comment_tree.html``.

+Now visit any of the blog posts to which you have already sent comments and see that a new `Reply` link shows up below each comment.
+Click on the link and post a new comment.
+It will appear nested inside the parent comment.
+The new comment will not show a `Reply` link because :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` has been set to 1.
+Raise it to 2 and reload the page to offer the chance to nest comments inside one level deeper.

 Different max thread levels
 ---------------------------

 There might be cases in which nested comments have a lot of sense and others in which we would prefer a plain comment sequence.
-We can handle both scenarios under the same Django project with django-comments-xtd.
+We can handle both scenarios under the same Django project.

-We just have to use both settings, the :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` and :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL_BY_APP_MODEL`.
-The former would be set to the default wide site thread level while the latter would be a dictionary of app.model keys and maximum thread level values.
+We just have to use both settings, :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` and :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL_BY_APP_MODEL`.
+The former establishes the default maximum thread level site wide, while the latter sets the maximum thread level on `app.model` basis.

-If we wanted to disable nested comments site wide, and enable nested comments up to level one for blog posts, we would need to set it up as follows in our ``settings.py`` module:
+If we wanted to disable nested comments site wide, and enable nested comments up to level one for blog posts, we would set it up as follows in our ``settings.py`` module:

    .. code-block:: python